ETS-Android3/FoodShare/README.md

 # Foodspiration
 Foodspiration is an android application that allows users to browse food photos that can be favorited and scheduled.
 Once the scheduled meals are created, users can add photos of their "creation."

-The app uses Back4App as its Database and Parse as ita backend.
+The app uses Back4App as its Database, and Parse as its backend.

 ### Functionalities
 - [x] Users can view food photos from the Unsplash.